-Back to basics: What parents can do to instill strength of character in their child
+What parents can do to instil character strength in their child

 KUALA LUMPUR, May 13 — In the previous article, we discussed the importance of building good and strong characteristics in young children.
 In today’s article, we will discuss and explore ways to build a child’s character.

 What consists of good character?
 How do you define if a child has great characteristics?
 A responsible child?
 A child who listens well?
 Or a child who is honest?
 The answer lies in you.

 It is important that you learn and discover who your child is and decide the values that you would want to impart to him or her.
 From there on, you can build and develop your child to be the person that you want him or her to be.

 What are ways that we can use to instill strength of character in your child?